Tertiush/Alarmin-Android-App/README.md

 ##Translations
 If you would like to see the app translated to your language, download the English-UK.txt file and translate the text to the right of the colon (:).
 Keep the following things in mind when doing translations:
-* Kee the translation roughly the same of shorter length (open the app to see where the translation need to fit it)
+* Keep the translation roughly the same or shorter length (open the app to see where the translation need to fit it)
-* All "quotations" must stay to that I can directly import file into the application
+* All "quotations" must stay so that I can directly import the file into the application
 * Take note of capitals in the sentences and try to reproduce them in the translation
 * New text is always added at the bottom of the English-UK.txt file.
 If you are updating an existing language, always check that the latest text is at the bottom.
 If not, simply copy it over and translate.